skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > I really advised them against this.
 In-game it made sense, although
 > out-of-game it would split our time and make the game a great deal
 > less fun.
 It would confuse me trying to keep track of dates & events
-> for two seperate concurrent groups.
+> for two separate concurrent groups.
 Over a day or two this wouldn't
 > be a problem, but they were talking about parting ways and meeting
 > back at this spot in two weeks (in-game time).
 That was going to
 > span multiple sessions and cause all sorts of headaches.